sammi-turner/Blog/write-libraries.md

 Since I have ruled out both the Toylang and the Uberlang paths as academic dead-ends without practical applications, it would make sense to pick the largest and most well established Swiss Army Knife in programming (C++) and set about making it noob friendly with the aid of a header file.

 I have created a GitHub repo for that purpose.
-At the the last edit, it contains only 182 SLOC and a README file.

-4 macros, 18 functions, 15 system headers and 13 using declarations.

 The aim is not to provide any new functionality, but rather to make basic functionality in the terminal easy to understand, pleasing to the eye, and quick to type out for the beginner.